jackbartlett20/MCContrails/README.md

 ## Model physics

-Plume dynamics currently follow [Kärcher et al. (2015)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2015JD023491).
+Plume dynamics currently follows [Kärcher et al. (2015)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2015JD023491).
 It can be amended in the `Environment` class as desired.

 The droplet growth equation follows Pruppacher and Klett equation (12-28) and Seinfeld and Pandis equation (17.53).